JorjaFox/library/content/posts/news/2003/better-nutrition.md

 The family- which includes an older brother- had moved south to fulfull Fox's mother's dream of living in a beach town.
 But they were a restless group, changing residences often and taking frequent trips to New York City and Canada, where Fox's parents hail from.

 As it turns out, it was in Flordia that Fox met her destiny, winning by a fluke, she says, a modeling contest she entered as a joke.
 "I was very, very, very shocked to win," she says.
-"I was a fish out of water becuase I wasn't a classic beauty.
+"I was a fish out of water because I wasn't a classic beauty.
 In Florida, beauty was all about being blond and tan.
 I'm a tall, gangly, dark-haired Irish girl.
 I just didn't fit the bill."
 But her beauty was recognized nevertheless, and at 15 she won the oppertunity to live in New York City and give modeling a try.

 After a summer spent living with another teenage model and a chaperone, Fox decided there was no going back.
 She opted to stay in New York, finish high school and pursue modeling.
 Her career focused primarily on print media- magazines in particular.
 "I'm too short for runway work," she says.
 "I only worked the runway when someone else called in sick."
 Another impediment to success on the catwalk?
 The once-barefoot girl "could barely walk in heels."